Astroua/SCIMES/docs/index.rst

    :align: center

-``SCIMES`` idenfifies relevant molecular gas structures within dendrograms of emission using the spectral clustering paradigm
+``SCIMES`` idenfifies relevant molecular gas structures within dendrograms of emission using the spectral clustering paradigm.
+``SCIMES`` is useful to decompose objects in complex enviroments imaged at high resolution.

 Documentation
 -------------